 Our Gowling WLG experts have been among the first to comment in the media on every major Brexit milestone.
 Subsequently, we are playing a regular part in the conversation of how the UK is moving towards exiting the EU.

-Counting down to Brexit - 12 months to go…
+Counting down to Brexit - Less than 12 months to go…

 Please note that some of these timings are indicative only.

-The European Parliament's Constitutional Affairs Committee reports on the Withdrawal Agreement.
+European Parliament's Constitutional Affairs Committee scrutinises the Withdrawal Agreement.

-Withdrawal Agreement and Implementation Bill passed (assuming Bill must be passed before exit to provide the necessary legal framework for transition/implementation period).
+The EU (Withdrawal Agreement) Bill is passed (this Bill must be passed before exit to provide the necessary legal framework for the transition/implementation period).

-Withdrawal Agreement ratified by UK in accordance with the Constitutional Reform and Governance Act 2010.
+Withdrawal Agreement is ratified by the UK in accordance with the Constitutional Reform and Governance Act 2010.

 29 March 2019